thaibault/boostnode-deprecated/README.md

     # some stuff using imported boostNode components...

-    For advanced usage see the recommended module paddern described in "path/to/boosNode/__init__.py".
+    For advanced usage see the recommended module pattern described in "path/to/boosNode/__init__.py".

 Copyright